Information Aggregation with AI Agents: Results

-The analysis of individual agent profitability (Table \ref{tab:trading volume and profits robust}, Column 2) reveals that financial success in these markets is driven by relative rather than absolute cognitive advantage.
-We find a strong positive effect of individual intelligence on profit ($\beta =14,p<0.001$), but a nearly equal and opposite negative effect of average intelligence ($\beta =-11,p<0.001$).
-This confirms that agents benefit from their own intelligence but suffer from the intelligence of their competitors.
-In highly intelligent markets, prices correct too quickly for any single agent to capture significant arbitrage rents; the ideal condition for individual profit is therefore high personal capability situated within a low-capability environment.
+The analysis of individual agent profitability (Table \ref{tab:trading volume and profits robust}, Column 2) reveals that financial success in these markets is primarily driven by relative rather than absolute cognitive advantage.
+We find a strong positive effect of individual intelligence on profit ($\beta =14.08,p<0.001$), coupled with a nearly equal and opposite negative effect from the average intelligence of the market ($\beta =-11.02,p<0.001$).
+This confirms that agents benefit significantly from their own cognitive capacity, but suffer from the intelligence of their competitors.